The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 It is fantastic walking behind Seljalandsfoss, especially on a sunny day when one can catch a rainbow.

-Flash is needed for photos behind the waterfall if you don't want to come out looking like a silhouette against the waterfall.
+You'll need flash for the photos behind the waterfall if you don't want to end up looking like a silhouette against it.

 Regína by Seljalandsfoss waterfall in south Iceland